tornglintaffychen/v-cab/cartTodo.md

 -----

-- [ ] check session set up if there's req.user.id - user.id (when sign in)
+- [x] check session set up if there's req.user.id - user.id (when sign in)

-- [ ] need to send req.session.userId to front end as the currentUserId
-- [ ] how to assign userId for non-signedIn user? how to persist their carts?
+- [x] how to assign userId for non-signedIn user? how to persist their carts?
 Ashi said it's good to just assign an id even they are not registered, but what is our approach?

 - [ ] for displaying the cart, we need to get all rows with the same orderId